 It is as simple as follows:

-- Assign yourselves to play specific characters in the story to be read.
+- Give your kids specific characters in the story to read and play.

-- Read your lines out loud with expressive voice and gestures.
+- Let them read their lines out loud with an expressive voice and some gestures.

 What do educators say about this activity?
 What tips do they have for you to nail it?